Inflatable artificial sphincter

 Toggle: English / Spanish

-Other surgeries to treat urine leakage and incontinence include:
+Other procedures to treat urine leakage and incontinence include:

 Artificial sphincter (AUS) - urinary

-- A cuff, which fits around your urethra, the tube that carries urine from your bladder to the outside of your body.
-When it is inflated (full), the cuff closes off your urethra to stop urine flow or leakage.
+- A cuff, which fits around your urethra.
+The urethra is the tube that carries urine from your bladder to the outside of your body.
+When the cuff is inflated (full), the cuff closes off your urethra to stop urine flow or leakage.

 - A balloon, which is placed under your belly muscles.
 It holds the same liquid as the cuff.

 - A pump, which relaxes the cuff by moving fluid from the cuff to the balloon.